SvenGerloff/online_sexism_detection/README.md

 ## File Structure

 - All data files go directly into `data_submission/`
+- All PDF documents (e.g. task descriptions and milestone reports) are located in the `documents/` directory.
 - Put helper functions into `.py` files in `utils/` and import them into notebooks.
 - The `preprocessing.py` file in `utils/` contains functions for loading, cleaning, and processing the dataset, including splitting the data into train, dev, and test sets and saving the processed output in `.parquet` and `.conllu` formats.